 Sexual drive may go high and low, depending on the quality of our relationship (and sometimes depending on our mood).
 But sexual intimacy doesn’t.
 Intimacy is a process.
 It necessitates time and effort.
 Many people go in and out of relationships without experiencing intimacy at its best.
 It is where we feel loved and accepted unconditionally.
 It is an emotional connection that matures with time and should be nurtured as we carry on with our romantic journey.

-To experience levels of sexual intimacy with Steve, please come in for a tantric session such as a sensual massage, body to body massage, shared intimate touch treatment, private male touch, prostate massage, tantric massage, conscious surrender or game of requests.
+To experience levels of sexual intimacy with Steve, please come in for a tantric session such as sensual and intimacy coaching, sensual massage, body to body massage, shared intimate touch treatment, prostate massage, tantric massage, conscious surrender or game of requests.

 Best wishes, Steve